zidan4/congenial-octo-adventure/README.md

 # congenial-octo-adventure

-C code that fetches data from a Fetch API
+C code that fetches data from a Fetch API.